Thank you @fderop for your message and report of the issue’s you’re encountering.

 Instead it is a lot easier to measure it directly on a Hamilton machine:

 i.
-Use the CMM cLLD function that I developed in PR#69,STAR.probe_z_height_using_channel()
+Use the CMM cLLD function that I developed in PR#69,STAR.probe_z_height_using_channel()to measure the pedestal z-coordinate of aPlateCarrierSitewith a pedestal.

 ii.
 Place plate on thatPlateCarrierSite